Footprint Charts | A Futures Trader’s Guide to Volume Analysis

 Note: Volume at the bid indicates sellers.
 Volume at the ask indicates buyers.

-How To Analyze Order Flow Using Footprint Charts
+How to Analyze Order Flow Using Footprint Charts

-As we pointed out earlier, footprint charts expand on the volume and transactions within a timeframe to create context.
+Footprint charts expand on the volume and transactions within a timeframe to create context.
+Our analysis should seek to understand this additional information.

-• Imbalances – Lopsided amounts of buying or selling
+Imbalances: Lopsided amounts of buying or selling

-• Order blocks – Large amounts of contractual volume occurring
+Order blocks: Large amounts of contractual volume occurring

-• High volume nodes – Areas where heavy amounts of volume collect
+High volume nodes: Areas where heavy amounts of volume collect

 Each of these identifies an area of support/resistance or a point that precedes an expansion in price.